-The Biology Department is housed in the adjoining Watson Life Sciences and Dana Science Buildings.
-The facilities include a large state-of-the-art lecture hall and well-equipped teaching and research laboratories.
-All instructional laboratories are equipped with networked computer stations for every two students.
+The Biology Department is housed in the Wall Academic Center.
+The facilities include flexible classrooms and well-equipped teaching and research laboratories.
+Biology instructional laboratories are equipped with networked computer stations for every two students.

 Faculty offices are located near the research and teaching laboratories to make student-faculty interactions convenient.

-The Biology Department's labs are outfitted for genetics, microbiology, biochemistry, developmental biology, neurobiology, immunology, anatomy, physiology, and cell biology research.
+The Biology Department's labs are outfitted for genetics, microbiology, biochemistry, developmental biology, neurobiology, immunology, anatomy, ecology, genomics, and cell biology research.
 Equipment available to students includes:

 For botanical studies, a greenhouse is available to grow plants under controlled conditions.
 Alternatively, growth chambers are available for plant and animal physiology experiments.
 Multi-year seed bank, behavior ecology, and community ecology research projects provide longitudinal perspectives and short-term projects are available as well.